 Medicare MOOP

-Maximum out of Pocket Medicare Advantage Costs
+Maximum out-of-Pocket Medicare Advantage Costs

 The Centers for Medicare and Medicaid (CMS) regulates Medicare Advantage plans.
-In 2019, the Medicare Advantage MOOP is $6,700 for in-network services.
-If you combine in- and out-of-network limits, MOOPs for some plans can be up to $10,000.
+In many cases, the Medicare Advantage MOOP is as much as $6,700 for in-network services.
+And, various health insurance companies plan MOOPs can be higher or lower.

-Be aware that not every cost you receive will count toward your MOOP limit.
-For example, if you have a Medicare Advantage Prescription Drug plan, your monthly premiums and prescription costs may not count toward your MOOP.
+For example, if you have a Part D plan, your monthly premiums and prescription costs may not count toward your MOOP.
 Also, your plan may not cover out-of-network services even after you reach the out-of-pocket spending limit.

 What Happens When You Hit Your Limit?